The School Day

 15:15 - Children are walked down to the front playground with their class teacher and dismissed from there to a parent/carer on their pick-up list

 Children not collected from their classroom (Reception, Year 1 and Year 2) or from the playground (Years 3-6) will be taken to the Dining Hall.
 A parent/carer should go to the School Office to collect their child.
+Parents and carers should read our Late Collection of a Child Policy to know the procedure we follow for lateness.

 After-school Clubs and Wraparound Care